elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Ability to add and remove PGP keys from SOPS config through the CLI:
   `ck8s team add-pgp [fp]` and `ck8s team remove-pgp [fp]`
 - Label owner=operator to namespaces
+- Add command `ck8s ops kubectl` for emergency situations when normal kubectl access is not possible.

 ### Fixed